Guillain-Barre Syndrome

 How is Guillain-Barré syndrome diagnosed?

-Can Guillain-Barré syndrome be treated?
+Can Guillain-Barré syndrome be prevented?

 What is the prognosis for Guillain-Barré syndrome?